 2:00 PM EST

 |Deadline for emailing applications with scans of bus titles and registrations to DERARebates@epa.gov||

 The Frequently Asked Questions (FAQ) document will be updated weekly during the application period.
-Questions and answers submitted through October 22, including those from the webinar, will be added to this document.
+Questions submitted to DERA@epa.gov through Thursday, October 28, including those from the webinar, will be added to this document.

-- Regional, state, or tribal agency that has jurisdiction over transportation and air quality, including school districts and municipalities
+- Regional, state, local, or tribal agency that has jurisdiction over transportation and air quality, including public school districts and municipalities

 - Private entities that operate school buses under a contract with an entity listed above